haoran119/c-cpp/学习笔记之C-C++/README.md

 ##### const type qualifier

 * [cv (const and volatile) type qualifiers - cppreference.com](https://en.cppreference.com/w/cpp/language/cv)
+	* Appear in any type specifier, including decl-specifier-seq of declaration grammar, to specify constness or volatility of the object being declared or of the type being named.
+		* const - defines that the type is constant.
+		* volatile - defines that the type is volatile.
+	* Explanation
+		* const object - an object whose type is const-qualified, or a non-mutable subobject of a const object.
+Such object cannot be modified: attempt to do so directly is a compile-time error, and attempt to do so indirectly (e.g., by modifying the const object through a reference or pointer to non-const type) results in undefined behavior.
+		* volatile object - an object whose type is volatile-qualified, or a subobject of a volatile object, or a mutable subobject of a const-volatile object.
+Every access (read or write operation, member function call, etc.) made through a glvalue expression of volatile-qualified type is treated as a visible side-effect for the purposes of optimization (that is, within a single thread of execution, volatile accesses cannot be optimized out or reordered with another visible side effect that is sequenced-before or sequenced-after the volatile access.
+This makes volatile objects suitable for communication with a signal handler, but not with another thread of execution, see std::memory_order).
+Any attempt to access a volatile object through a glvalue of non-volatile type (e.g. through a reference or pointer to non-volatile type) results in undefined behavior.
+		* const volatile object - an object whose type is const-volatile-qualified, a non-mutable subobject of a const volatile object, a const subobject of a volatile object, or a non-mutable volatile subobject of a const object.
+Behaves as both a const object and as a volatile object.
+	* mutable specifier
+		* mutable - permits modification of the class member declared mutable even if the containing object is declared const.
 * [P.3: Express intent](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p3-express-intent)
 	* `Reason` Unless the intent of some code is stated (e.g., in names or comments), it is impossible to tell whether the code does what it is supposed to do.
 	* `Example`